 Food waste is a growing area of concern with many costs to our community in terms of waste collection, disposal and greenhouse gas.
 When your rotting food ends up in landfill it turns into methane, a greenhouse gas that is particularly damaging to the environment.
+Food waste also wastes the valuable water and energy used to grow the food, and costs you money.

 Shopping and planning